ionenwks/iwdevtools/README.rst

 atomf.bashlib
 -------------

-Bash-only functions to split portage atoms and version strings.
+Pure bash functions to split portage atoms and version strings.
 Similar functionality to **qatom(1)** but is intended to ease usage in bash scripts.

 .. code-block:: bash